 A few plants, like aloe, rosemary and lavender, I purchased for the bigger planters.
-The others we’re starting from seed in these adorable mini pots.
-(They’re 3 for $1 at the Dollar Store.)
+The others we’re starting from seed in these adorable mini pots found at the Dollar Store.

 I used a printed floral scarf as a tablecloth and decorated planters in a cheerful fabric found long ago at Ikea.
 Just cut the fabric to fit the container and ModPodge away.

 Can you tell we love stripes and polka dots?

 What herbs do you grow for beauty?
 I’m excited to see if anything grows from our tiny seeds – we’ll keep you posted!2